The common publication form of the HSR includes the Special Issue and the Forum.

 How can I access my article online after publication?

 If your institution has subscribed to EbscoHost, you will have full-text access immediately.
 After a short time (moving wall: zero) you will be able to access your paper via JSTOR.
-After 6 months, all HSR articles are open access.
+After 6 months, HSR articles are in open Access and filed in the Social Science Open Repository (SSOAR).
 You will find our open access archive here.

 What are my rights as an HSR author (for example copyright etc.)?